dirkleas/miditoyz/help.md

-  devices    List currently connected midi output devices attached via... dump       Dump a MIDI song file in raw text format. fields     Show the field names and types from your catalog database... info       Show current miditoyz settings. init       Generate a new music collection from a source directory into... merge      Merge source JSON catalog into destination JSON catalog,... metadata   Add user metadata to music to supplement the optional MIDI...
+  devices    List currently connected midi output devices attached via... dump       Dump a MIDI song file in raw text format. fields     Show the field names and types from your catalog database... info       Show current miditoyz settings, including user metadata tags... init       Generate a new music collection from a source directory into... merge      Merge source JSON catalog into destination JSON catalog,... metadata   Add user metadata to music to supplement the optional MIDI...